d8corp/innet-dom/README.md

 ```

 ### useHidden

-You can react on removing of elements
+You can react to elements being removed.

-Change `Content.tsx`
+Modify `Content.tsx`
 ```typescript jsx
 import { useHidden } from '@innet/dom'